 With your membership, you can always bring two guests or a spouse/partner plus children under 21 for free.

-You may be able to bring additional guests for a fee of $39 per guest (increasing to $50), depending on how busy the lounge is that day.
+You may be able to bring additional guests for a fee of $50 per guest depending on how busy the lounge is that day.
 In a way, this is like a family membership.

 8. Buy An Individual Delta Sky Club Membership